Your Graduation: Music video

 The music video for "Your Graduation" was released on March 5, 2014, premiering on the music site Noisey, an offshoot of Vice.
 The video was directed by Kyle Thrash, who also helmed the band's debut single, "The Weekend".
 The clip was shot in Philadelphia, with live performance shots filmed at FDR Skatepark, a historic skatepark beneath an overpass of Interstate 95.
 The band invited fans on their personal Facebook page to take part in the video, with fan-site Property of Zack furthering promotion.
 It ended up snowing during the video shoot, as it was filmed amid a polar vortex taking the country by hold at the time.
 "Standing in the rain while it was 17 degrees outside was one of the worst things I have ever experienced, but it was definitely worth it," Lukens admitted.
 The band posted a behind-the-scenes clip later that month, documenting the video shoot.

-John Vettese at local station WXPN opined that "its long shots of a forlorn Brendan Lukens staring off into the distance with various lady friends at his side, the video depicts late-college ennui and post-college depression to a tee."
+John Vettese at WXPN opined that "its long shots of a forlorn Brendan Lukens staring off into the distance with various lady friends at his side, the video depicts late-college ennui and post-college depression to a tee."
 Writer Dan Ozzi at Noisey noted that "The video captures all those nostalgic moments: the long awkward conversations, the crippling isolation, and also the skateboarding and partying with your buds."